AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

 * "tangent": A coordinate space defined by the tangent, bitangent and normal vectors of the geometry.

 Applications may also reference other renderer-specific named spaces, at the expense of portability.

-### Global Nodes

-Global nodes generate color data using non-local geometric context, requiring access to geometric features beyond the surface point being processed.
-This non-local context can be provided by tracing rays into the scene, rasterizing scene geometry, or any other appropriate method.

-Standard Global nodes:

-There are currently no Global Nodes implemented in MaterialX.